seantarogers/EtwNServiceBus/README.md

 | EasyLogger        | to rolling file  | 3,484,000                       |
 | Standard Log4Net  | to rolling file  |    68,900                       |                                  |

 Clearly when there are more appenders used in Log4Net the performance degrades significantly.
-We are only using one appender here.
-The benefit of running this out of process is that the number of event syncs has zero impact on the Provider performance.
+We are only using one appender in this test.
+The benefit of running this through ETW out of process is that the number of event syncs have zero impact on the Provider performance.

 ## Architecture